-Plant Site Fuel Storage and Containment Facility Sumps (on a daily basis);

-Roberts Bay Fuel Storage and Containment Facility Sumps (on a daily basis);
+Bulk Fuel Storage and Containment Facility Sumps (on a daily basis);

 Sewage Treatment Plant (on a weekly basis);

 Reagent and Cyanide Storage Facility Sumps (on a daily basis); and

-Contact Water Ponds (on a daily basis).
+Contact Water Ponds (every two weeks).

 The Licensee shall, within thirty (30) days following the month being reported, submit to the Board a monthly monitoring report in an electronic form.
 The Report shall include the following: